Nar Phu Valley Trek

 Passing colorful Tibetan chortens and prayer stones goes into deep canyons and gorges, you will get the chance and hang out with villagers in Phu while they go about their daily activities, as well as spend a night at the Nar Phedi monastery.
 These are ideal ways to learn about life deep in the mountains of Nepal.
 There is also the option to hike up at the Himlung Himal Base Camp if you’re feeling up to it.
 The last couple of days of the trek take you over the high Kang La Pass, and then down again to Ngawal, a popular stop at the main Annapurna Circuit route, thus giving you a chance to enjoy some ‘home comforts’ again.
 The surroundings become greener and more fertile on the last stretch, before returning by vehicle through Besisahar.

-The first day of Nar Phu Valley Trek itinerary.
-Flying in Kathmandu, you'll have great views of the Himalaya and of the terraced fields and hillsides, below.
+On the first day of Nar Phu Valley Trek itinerary, you will be flying in Kathmandu and you’ll have great views of the Himalaya and of the terraced fields and hillsides, below.
 After going through the formalities customs, a representative will be waiting to greet you and drive you at your hotel.

 After you’ve settled in, you’ll have time to explore from the city.
 Recommended sights to see at your first day include Kathmandu’s Durbar Square and its narrow alleyways teeming with small shops, ancient temples, and local restaurants, and also Swayambhunath temple, where you can watch the sunset over the valley and the Himalayas at your north.